 Re-run the bypass script, check that the error occurs before the print.

 Documentation on rules in general can, again, be found at Record Rules.

 At the end of this section, agents should only have access to properties of their agency (or agencies).

-For one reason or another we might need to manage our real-estate business as multiple companies e.g. we might have largely autonomous agencies, a franchise setup, or multiple brands (possibly from having acquired other real-estate businesses) which remain legally or financially separate from one another.
+For one reason or an other we might need to manage our real-estate business as multiple companies e.g. we might have largely autonomous agencies, or a franchise setup, or multiple brands (possibly from having acquired other real-estate businesses) which remain legally or financially separate from one another.